MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

    ![Creating email template copies.](media\email-template-copy-1a.png "Creating email template copies")

+You can do the following:

-   - **Name**.
-The new template you created from the existing template will display **– Copy** at the end of the template name to identify it is a copy of an existing template.
+- On the **Template** tab, specify the template details and the subject line.
+For the new template you created from the existing template, the **Name** displays **– Copy** at the end of the template name to identify it is a copy of an existing template.
-   - **Template Editor**.
-All of the data is carried over from the existing template which can be edited and modified.
+- On the **Editor** tab, design and customize an email template for a particular type of  message.
+For more information, see: [Customize an email template using the Editor](cs-template-options.md)
+- On the **Attachments** tab, include attachments to your template.

+> [!NOTE]
+> If you select a template created using the enhanced email template dialog, the enhanced template editor page is displayed irrespective of the admin configuration.